 Elementary School Programs

 IUSD offers two programs to serve advanced learning in 4th through 6th grades, GATE and APAAS.
-To watch our Parent Presentation and learn more about our programs, please see: IUSD Advanced LearningThank you for your interest in our programs.
+Please watch our Parent Presentation below.
+To learn more about our programs, please see: IUSD Advanced LearningThank you for your interest in our programs.

-To watch our Parent Presentation and learn more about our programs, please see: IUSD Advanced Learning
+Please watch our Parent Presentation above.
+To learn more about our programs, please see: IUSD Advanced Learning

 GATE: The annual Multiple Criteria Measure (MCM) screening process for the 2024-25 school year will be finalized by early July.